Dr Thomas Mason

 Career Details

-Tom obtained an undergraduate degree in Economics and Politics and an MSc in Economics from the University of Manchester in 2010.
-Tom joined the Manchester Centre for Health Economics as a Research Associate and was promoted to Research Fellow.
-He worked on various projects including:
+I studied an BA (Hons) in Economics and Politics (2005-2008) and an MSc in Economics from the University of Manchester in (2009-2010).
+I then joined the Manchester Centre for Health Economics as a Research Associate and was promoted to Research Fellow.
+I worked on various projects including:

 - the development of methods for health care workforce planning